 Individual entries that are illegible (usually only relevant to SCRs not held electronically)

-One or two omissions where it is clear that the information is already held by the school but the school has failed to transfer over the information in full to the single central record.
+One or two omissions where it is clear that the information is already held by the school/Trust but has failed to transfer over the information in full to the single central record.

 The School Inspection Handbook can be accessed here.

-When Ofsted attend for an inspection, schools should check their official Ofsted ID badge, but do not need to carry out any further checks on Inspectors or enter them into the Single Central Record.
+When Ofsted attend for an inspection, schools/academies should check their official Ofsted ID badge, but do not need to carry out any further checks on Inspectors or enter them into the Single Central Record.

 Ofsted’s own safeguarding policy confirms that safe recruitment checks are undertaken on everyone who works for them and that all inspectors are subject to an enhanced DBS check and are required to register with the Update Service.
 Section 10 of the Education Act 2005 gives inspectors a power of entry to a school to conduct an inspection and, as they are there to discharge a statutory function under the Act, their Ofsted DBS is sufficient.

-However, if the school has in place a specific security policy, for example requiring all non-staff to wear a visitor’s badge, then it is important to follow this with Ofsted inspectors.
+However, if the school or Trust has in place a specific security policy, for example requiring all non-staff to wear a visitor’s badge, then it is important to follow this with Ofsted inspectors.

-15. A few DBS reminders…
+16. A few DBS reminders…